Dutch activists sue government over assisted suicide | Law-Order

 Cooperative Last Will, which says it has nearly 30,000 members, wants the case to force a change in the Dutch law to decriminalise assistance for people who want to take their own life at a time of their choosing and for a lethal substance to be made available under strict conditions.

-Lawyers for the cooperative argued that jurisprudence from the European Court of Human Rights enshrines a right to die at a time and place of a person's choosing.
+Lawyers for the cooperative argued that the European Court of Human Rights enshrines a right to die at a time and place of a person's choosing.
 The government lawyers disputed that assertion.

 “No right to die assisted by a third party or a public authority can be derived from the case law of the European Court of Human Rights, or a right to assisted suicide,” Koppe said.